 What Causes Mold?

 In order for it to grow in an indoor environment, mold requires moisture, food and the right temperature.
 Mold usually doesn’t present a problem unless its spores land on a damp surface and start to grow.
 Most often, the sources of mold inside your offices are roof leaks, flooding, leaking pipes, water vapour, and the like.
-Wherever there is excessive moisture, mold will grow, especially if the problem isn’t resolved right away.
+Wherever there is excessive moisture, mold will grow, especially if the problem isn’t resolved right away by a professional remodeling firm.

 While you can’t eliminate the presence of mold completely, you can control how much moisture there is in your workplace, and therefore influence its growth.
 It is characteristic for mold to not require sunlight to grow – all that it needs is a spore, a source of nutrition, dampness, and the proper temperature.